Online Master of Science in Regulatory Science

 Regulatory scientists, regulatory affairs professionals and those in similar roles build careers focused on ensuring the safety and effectiveness of products.

-Does my regulatory science degree say 'online'?
+Will my diploma say ‘online’?

 No, Arizona State University’s diplomas don’t specify whether you earn your degree online or in person.
 All diplomas and transcripts simply say “Arizona State University.”
-That’s because ASU Online students learn from the same faculty and receive the same course content as in-person students receive.

-Featured master’s in regulatory science courses
+Courses in regulatory affairs and science

 Core